Self-care is a word that we often hear but it can look different for each of us.

 If you don’t enjoy doing it, you probably won’t.

-It’s important to discover the types of movement that you enjoy whether it’s dancing, yoga, or walking, etc.
+It’s important to discover the types of movement you enjoy whether it’s dancing, yoga, walking, etc.

-After you discover what you really enjoy, the next part is figuring out ways to make time in your schedule to be able to do it more often.
+After you discover what form of movement you enjoy, the next part is figuring out ways to make time for it in your schedule so you can do it more often.

 5. Recognize Your Most Productive Times